-As low and moderate doses over a short period of time will create an elevated mood, an appetite suppressant, an energy boost, using the drug at high doses or for prolonged periods will result in serious health issues.
-These include psychosis, both temporary and non-reversible, seizures, muscle and skeletal breakdown, brain bleeding, and severe gum and tooth decay.
+As low and moderate doses over a short period will create an elevated mood, an appetite suppressant, an energy boost, using the drug at high doses or for prolonged periods will result in serious health issues.
+These include psychosis, both temporary and non-reversible, seizures, muscle, and skeletal breakdown, mental health issues, brain bleeding, and severe gum and tooth decay.
 Using meth also produces rapid mood swings, hallucinations, delusions, violence, and prolonged sexual activity.
 Prolonged use of meth creates a withdrawal process typically longer than other illegal substances, sometimes up to months.
-There are several studies showing how meth has caused significant effects on the brain in areas such as impulse control, decision making, memory, and motor functioning.
-A common long-term use effect called “Meth Mouth.”
+Several studies are showing how meth has caused significant effects on the brain in areas such as impulse control, decision making, memory, and motor functioning.
+A typical long-term use effect called “Meth Mouth.”
 Users understand that they can and will create severe dental issues by using meth, specifically by injecting it though it can happen by any means.
 The American Dental Association defines meth mouth to be a combination of users not paying attention to oral hygiene, the effect the drug has creating dry mouth, grinding teeth, and the habit of consuming high-calorie sodas while using.
-Meth mouth is very serious and can lead to other health complications.
+Meth mouth is severe and can lead to other health complications.

 How addictive is Methamphetamine?

-Methamphetamine is considered to be in the top three categories of the most dangerous and addictive illegal substances, just under crack cocaine and heroin.
+Methamphetamine is in the top three categories of the most dangerous and addictive illegal substances, just under crack cocaine and heroin.
 A person can become addicted after their first dose.
-A dependent person will go into immediate withdrawal once they stop using.
-Symptoms of addiction to meth will differ with individual users due to frequency, amount used and by what means they are using.
-However, with most drug use, there are common and identifiable problems that go hand-in-hand, including: Physical symptoms of meth addiction:
+A dependent person will go into immediate withdrawal once they stop using it.
+Symptoms of drug addiction will differ with individual users due to frequency, the amount used, and by what means they are using.
+However, with most drug abuse, there are standard and identifiable problems that go hand-in-hand, including Physical symptoms of meth addiction: